playwright-community/eslint-plugin-playwright/docs/rules/no-raw-locators.md

-## Disallow using raw selectors (`no-raw-selector`)
+## Disallow using raw locators (`no-raw-locators`)

-Prefer using user-facing locators over raw selectors to make tests more robust.
+Prefer using user-facing locators over raw locators to make tests more robust.

 Check out the [Playwright documentation](https://playwright.dev/docs/locators) for more information.